GingerNinja23/ipop-documentation/Installing-XMPP-server.md

     sudo ejabberdctl register ipopuser ejabberd password
     ```

-6. Create additional users and relationships
+6. Useful ejabberd commands: create additional users and relationships, check who is online

     You can add more users to the XMPP server with the ejabberdctl command as shown below: